Arthur Lovekin

-Arthur Lovekin (12 November 1859 – 10 December 1931) was a journalist, newspaper editor and owner, and politician.
+Arthur Lovekin (12 November 1859 – 10 December 1931) was an Australian journalist, newspaper proprietor, and politician.
+He had a long association with The Daily News in Perth, Western Australia, initially as editor and later as owner.
+He was a member of the Western Australian Legislative Council from 1919 until his death in 1931 and was a prominent advocate for Western Australia's secession from the federation.
+He was also involved in the development of Kings Park and founded the Arthur Lovekin Prize in Journalism.

 Early life

-Lovekin was probably born in Slough, Buckinghamshire.
-He was partly educated at St Edmund's School, Canterbury, from 1871–75.
+Lovekin was born in England on 12 November 1859, probably in Slough, Buckinghamshire, but possibly in Sevenoaks, Kent.
+He was the son of Mariann (née Kenyon) and Lewis James Lovekin; his father was an Anglican clergyman.
+He was partly educated at St Edmund's School, Canterbury, from 1871 to 1875.

 Victoria and South Australia

 He came to Australia in 1879 and worked in Victoria for 12 months as a surveyor.
 The next year he joined The Age in Melbourne as a journalist; he married Elizabeth Jane Letcher on 26 June 1882.
 In 1883 he joined the South Australian Register, "and with Thomas Harry formed a partnership as public shorthand writers in 1885."